The Bilateral Brain as Coupled Modons

 The substrate-framework reading sharpens the training literature on flow.
 Expert performers (musicians, athletes, contemplatives, fluent speakers in their native language) reach flow more readily because their accumulated Hebbian substrate-coupling-strength updates have aligned the two modons’ coherence-cell-readout machinery for the relevant task.
 The right modon’s broad-context readout and the left modon’s narrow-focused readout match each other in the trained task domain — both modons’ coherence-cell tilings select the same substrate-coherent state from the eigenmode basis.
 The framework predicts that flow-state EEG signatures should show cross-hemispheric coherence increases specifically at substrate-preferred rung ratios (the canonical EEG bands) rather than smoothly across the spectrum, and that training-induced flow facilitation should correlate with bilateral substrate-coherence-quality biomarker improvements beyond what within-hemisphere skill-acquisition models predict.
 Contemplative-practice traditions that explicitly train the bilateral co-coherence regime — open-monitoring meditation, certain martial-arts kata practice, expert improvisation — should show the strongest such effects.

 Depression.
-Davidson’s frontal alpha asymmetry signature — relative left prefrontal alpha (= relative left deactivation) in depression — reads as the substrate-coherence-leader cycle stuck in the right-dominant regime with the left modon’s narrative-integration and approach-motivation machinery underactivated.
+Davidson’s frontal alpha asymmetry signature — relative left prefrontal alpha (= relative left deactivation) in depression — could be influenced by the substrate-coherence-leader cycle stuck in the right-dominant regime with the left modon’s narrative-integration and approach-motivation machinery underactivated.
 Major depressive disorder shows reduced cross-hemispheric coherence in resting-state EEG, reduced callosal white-matter integrity in DTI, and reduced approach-motivation behavioural and physiological signatures consistent with chronic left-modon-underactivation.
-The framework reads depression as a substrate-coherence-leader cycle that has lost its dynamical variety, locked into right-modon-dominant with reduced inter-modon coupling-strength updates.
+The framework reads depression as a substrate-coherence-leader cycle that has lost its dynamical variety, locked into right-modon-dominant with reduced inter-modon coupling-strength updates — the slide arrested at one pole, the traversal between regimes frozen rather than the resting detuning shifted.

 Autism spectrum.
 Atypical corpus callosum size (often reduced), increased local cortical connectivity, decreased long-range cortical connectivity, and atypical hemispheric specialisation are now well-documented.
-The framework reads autism as a substrate-coupling regime in which intra-modon coherence is strengthened at the expense of inter-modon coupling — each modon runs with stronger within-hemisphere local-loop dynamics but weaker corpus-callosum-mediated inter-modon coherence, supporting strong within-modon focused-attention and pattern-recognition but reduced cross-modon broad-context integration.
+The framework sees a possible influence on autism as a substrate-coupling regime in which intra-modon coherence is strengthened at the expense of inter-modon coupling — each modon runs with stronger within-hemisphere local-loop dynamics but weaker corpus-callosum-mediated inter-modon coherence, supporting strong within-modon focused-attention and pattern-recognition but reduced cross-modon broad-context integration — in pole terms, a pair stuck at anti-lock, unable to reach the lock-pole co-coherence that flow requires.
 The framework’s reading is not eliminative of the chemistry-side accounts but adds the substrate-physics reading that ties them together.

 Alexithymia.
 The inability to identify and label internal emotional states correlates with right-hemisphere damage in some cases, and with reduced right-to-left inter-hemispheric transfer in functional imaging.
 The framework reads alexithymia as a deficit in the right-to-left coupling channel specifically, with the right modon’s embodied-emotional-state coherence-readout not reaching the left modon’s narrative-naming machinery across the callosum.
 The body’s substrate-coherent emotional state is physically present in the right modon’s coherence-cell-readout (the insular cortex chapter developed the bilateral substrate-coherent interoceptive map), but the left modon’s narrative-integration cannot read it for linguistic articulation.

 Post-traumatic stress disorder.
 Bessel van der Kolk’s neuroimaging work showed that during traumatic recall, Broca’s area (left, language production) deactivates while right limbic structures (amygdala, insular) hyperactivate, producing the “speechless terror” phenomenology.
-The framework reads PTSD as a substrate-coherence-leader cycle stuck in right-modon-dominant arousal mode, with the left modon’s narrative-integration machinery disrupted in its capacity to integrate the substrate-coherent body-arousal state into a temporally-located memory.
+The framework reads PTSD as a substrate-coherence-leader cycle stuck in right-modon-dominant arousal mode, with the left modon’s narrative-integration machinery disrupted in its capacity to integrate the substrate-coherent body-arousal state into a temporally-located memory — like depression, a slide arrested at a single-leader lock, which is why the effective treatments below all act to restart the traversal.
 Effective trauma treatments (EMDR’s bilateral stimulation, somatic experiencing’s body-attention work, narrative therapy’s deliberate left-modon engagement) all engage the inter-modon coupling explicitly — re-establishing the dominant-submissive cycling that the trauma-locked state has disrupted.

 Predictions and What Would Falsify